SimonRZz/SX1280_QO100_SSB_TX/README.md

 > **Work in progress.** It is not yet clear whether this project is useful to anyone
 > beyond my own shack.
 The README is incomplete, photos will be added later, and some
 > sections may still be inaccurate.
 If you find it useful or have questions, feel free
 > to open an issue.
+This is my first attempt at working with Github, Claude and code.
+No guarantee for anything.

 A 2.4 GHz uplink transmitter for the QO-100 geostationary amateur radio satellite, built around the Semtech SX1280 LoRa chip and a Raspberry Pi Pico 2.